bpype/blender-studio-pipeline/scripts-blender/addons/blender_kitsu/README.md

 ![image info](/media/addons/blender_kitsu/sqe_pull_entire_edit.jpg)

-After you selected the channel it will go through all shots on Kitsu, create a metastrip which will be linked to the respective shot and pulls all metadata. <br/>
+After you selected the channel it will go through all shots on Kitsu, create a metadata strip which will be linked to the respective shot and pulls all metadata. <br/>
 It will use te `frame_in` and `frame_out` attribute on Kitsu to determine the in and out points in the edit.
 So make sure these are up to date and don't overlap. <br/>

 As a result a bigger edit with nice sequence_colors can look pretty cool: